 People tend to use less suncream than they actually need, so if in doubt, add a little more.
 You should need around 2 teaspoons for your head, arms and neck, or between 2-3 tablespoons for your entire body.
 Remember to top up throughout the day – one application will only last for a few hours.

 It’s common while travelling to pick up a stomach upset from somewhere or another, usually from dodgy food or untreated water.
 While rarely serious, they can be very unpleasant, especially when you are there to enjoy yourself on holiday.
 Diarrhoea, stomach pain and vomiting are not the ideal accompaniment to a nice day at the beach.

-Here are some tips to prevent a gastrointestinal illness while you’re away on holiday:
+Here are some tips to prevent a travellers' diarrhoea while you’re away on holiday:

 - Avoid shellfish and dairy products

 - Only eat fruit and veg that has been washed or has a thick skin

 - Buy bottled water rather than drinking from the tap